dconnet/AgilityBook/Readme-Build.txt

 - Not strictly needed, but unit tests will fail otherwise sudo dpkg-reconfigure locales
  - Pick fr_FR and en_GB at a minimum (I only picked the UTF8 variants)
+Ubuntu18: Install python3.8, do not do an update-alternatives (you will kill ubuntu).

 Xcode
 =====